 The government, with the support of MONUSCO, should implement measures to mediate inter-communal tensions in eastern DRC and address structural issues of land access, resource allocation and poor governance.
 Neighboring states should continue to uphold the PSC Framework and provide assistance in confronting armed groups.
+The DRC government and neighboring states should pursue regional diplomacy and dialogue to ease tensions.

-9.4 million people in need of aid in Tigray, Amhara and Afar
+13 million people in need of aid in Tigray, Amhara and Afar